gilmandelbaum/analysis-pipeline-for-photometry_ex/Nb_data_set/README.md

 # [2.data_set_calculate:](https://github.com/gilmandelbaum/analysis-pipeline-for-photometry_ex/tree/master/Nb_data_set/data_set_calculations)
-extracting features (numbers!) from the traces
+extracting features (numbers!) from the traces per session, i.e. each sessions is avg and represented by one number.

 ### [right_side_of_the_brain:](https://github.com/gilmandelbaum/analysis-pipeline-for-photometry_ex/tree/master/Nb_data_set/data_set_calculations/right_side_of_the_brain)
 all notebooks below are for the right hemisphere.